Git Integration for Jira Cloud Documentation

 Git Services Support Page and End-of-Life Policies

-Git Integration for Jira app currently supports all the cloud hosted versions and the officially supported versions of the self-hosted git services:
+Git Integration for Jira Cloud supports all cloud-hosted versions and officially supported versions of self-hosted git services.

-Most offered services have their own End-of-Life (EOL) policies that ranges from one year or more.
-For most cases, it’s generally one year following its release date.
+Most git services have End-of-Life (EOL) policies ranging from one year or more following the release date.

-The End-of-life (EOL) for a major release of GitHub Enterprise server is generally one year following its release date.
+GitHub Enterprise Server EOL is generally one year following its release date.

 GitLab CE/EE EOL Support Policy

-The patch releases only include bug fixes for the current stable released version of GitLab.
+Patch releases include only bug fixes for the current stable version.

 Bitbucket Server/Cloud EOL Support Policy